New Form 1099-NEC

 Filers have also run into some issues with the IRS if they file late box 7 1099 forms together with on-time non-box 7 1099 forms after January 31st.
 All the forms, including the non-box 7 1099 forms, could be considered late and subject to penalties.

-There is no immediate impact from the proposed draft form as companies will not start reporting on the new Form 1099-NEC until January 2021, if approved.
-However, if a final form is issued, companies will be required to report all NEC payments in box 1 on Form 1099-NEC rather than in box 7 of Form 1099-MISC.
-Payments made for direct sales of $5,000 or more of consumer products to a buyer (recipient) for resale will be reported in box 2 of Form 1099-NEC.
-All other payments currently reported on Form 1099-MISC will continue to be reported as done previously.
+Companies will start reporting on the new Form 1099-NEC in January 2021.
+Companies will be required to report all nonemployee compensation payments in box 1 on Form 1099-NEC rather than in box 7 of Form 1099-MISC.
+Most other payments currently reported on Form 1099-MISC will continue to be reported on Form 1099-MISC as done previously we the exception of several box number changes.

 W9manager was built to help you complete most of your 1099 work before the season even starts.